agmath/agmath.github.io/data/IntroStats/description.md

 A collection of data sets to use in introductory statistics.
+All data files are from [this page at OpenIntro.org](https://www.openintro.org/data/), but have been added here to facilitate easy reading for students.